kaapstorm/beginning_at_the_end/beginning_at_the_end.md

 parent branches of my own, stretching all the way back to the base of the tree at the beginning.

 But there is a problem.
-The moment I create it, it will fray---it will exist in all branches that fork from my branch in the future, and consciousness will be unable to trace a single thread.
+The moment I create it, it will fray—it will exist in all branches that fork from my branch in the future, and consciousness will be unable to trace a single thread.
 We will experience future many-worlds simultaneously.
 Imperceptible for a